UKCloud/automation_examples/ansible-examples/cor-frn-strongswan/README.md

     ansible:
       use_hostnames: true

 ### Deployment

-To create the demo environment, run the folllowing command:
+To create the demo environment using `docker`, run the following command:

     ./create-demo.sh